Trauma-Informed Training for Organisations

 Who it’s for

 All trainings are tailored to your team's existing knowledge, sector context, and the specific communities you work with.
-Trainings acknowledge and build on what's already in the room.
+Trainings acknowledge lived and learned experience, and build on what's already in the room.

 Trainings are designed for practitioners and teams working in: